Do you ever Dance? In clubs, on stage, In your room, do you ever let your body get lost in the music?

 A LIFELONG AFFAIR

 I met Dance for the first time when I was 3 years old.
 I was sitting on the floor in the living room of my childhood home in Italy, playing with a giant stuffed animal I was currently obsessed with.
 My mom—who was watching a tape of the ballet “Romeo & Juliet” featuring Carla Fracci and Rudolf Nureyev—told me “look!isn’t that beautiful?!”, i turned around and everything changed forever!
-I stared in awe at those two bodies moving across space like they were gods, I was so dazed it almost hurt.
+I stared in awe at those two bodies moving across space like they were gods, I was hooked.

 I forced my mom to buy more and more tapes, I watched “The nut Cracker” and “Swan Lake” every day, compulsively, for months.
 On my 4th birthday my parents bought me a tutu and a pair of dance shoes and they signed me up for ballet classes.
 From the moment I set foot in the studio I felt right in my element, I loved it… i had found my purpose!